istio/istio.io/content/help/faq/telemetry/prometheus-application-metrics.md

 A few notes:

-- If the Prometheus pod started before the Istio Citadel pod could generate the required certs and distribute them to Prometheus, the Prometheus pod will need to be restarted in order to collect from mTLS-protected targets.
+- If the Prometheus pod started before the Istio Citadel pod could generate the required certificates and distribute them to Prometheus, the Prometheus pod will need to be restarted in order to collect from mutual TLS-protected targets.
 - If your application exposes Prometheus metrics on a dedicated port, that port should be added to the service and deployment specifications.